seifrajhi/seifrajhi.github.io/content/blog/cyclops-kubernetes-developer-friendly-tool/index.md

 path: "/blog/cyclops-kubernetes-developer-friendly-tool/"
 date: "2024-10-26 22:22:00"
 published: true
-title: "Building Container Images in Kubernetes Cluster with Kaniko"
+title: "Turning Kubernetes into a Developer-Friendly Platform with Cyclops ⛵️"
 cover: "./cyclops-cover.png"
 excerpt: "Turning Kubernetes into a Developer-Friendly Platform with Cyclops."
 keywords: